-In the above screen capture, for example, the Notebook has nine visible pages.
+In the above screen capture, for example, the Notebook has twenty pages.
 The first page

 is named Free Write

 .
 This is the first node in the outline view.
-The next node is
+It has three

 How Long is a Page?

 If you hold a physical book in your hand, you can see that it is comprised of many

 pages.
 The pages in a book all have the same size.
 If you notice that the book has

 200 pages, you imagine that each page has about the same amount of content.

 in PieceWorx Writing Studio we are referring